paulbeka/finance_modelling/README.md

 In this project, I've added a few of the most interesting calculations I've come across on my journey to become a quant developer.
 Since leaving my job at Goldman Sachs, I've been laser focused on learning everything about financial technology & quantitative development.

-The code is deployed on the following url: [https://paulbekaertprojects.com/]
+The code is deployed on the following url: [https://paulbekaertprojects.com/](https://paulbekaertprojects.com/)

+The app is built with a react frontend powered by Vite, and a backend powered by FastAPI.

 ## Instructions - Frontend